jehna/readme-best-practices/README.md

 you'd like.
 Pull requests are warmly welcome.

-If your vision of a perfect `README.md` differs greatly from mine, it might be because your projects are for vastly different.
+If your vision of a perfect `README.md` differs greatly from mine, it might be because your projects are vastly different.
 In this case, you can create a new file `README-yourplatform.md` and create the perfect boilerplate for that.

 E.g. if you have a perfect `README.md` for a Grunt project, just name it as